5 World Trade Center: Design

 The original design for the tower was by Kohn Pedersen Fox, and called for a 42-story building with a seven-floor cantilevered section starting at the 12th floor.
 This section of the building would have housed JPMorgan Chase's large trading floors, rising above the St. Nicholas Greek Orthodox Church, and would be taller than 7 World Trade Center.
 As of September 2013, the Lower Manhattan Development Corporation and Port Authority were actively marketing the site, but had not released any information about the building.

 In June 2018, New York YIMBY reported on a new design for the tower, after a rendering was spotted on a fence surrounding the construction site, hinting an announcement from the Port Authority may be coming soon.
 According to the article, it is "a glassy building with a triangular motif reminiscent of the David Childs-designed 1 WTC.
 The depiction is roughly 70 stories in height, which could indicate yet another supertall is planned for the area."

 In February 2021, a new design was announced for the new 5 World Trade Center to be developed by Silverstein Properties and Brookfield Properties.
 The new design calls for a 910 ft tall mixed use tower rising 80 stories.
 The tower will consist mainly of 1,200,000 sqft of residential space spread over 69 floors, numbering 1,325 units, with 30 percent or roughly 360 units of the apartments being set aside for permanent affordable housing.
 The base of the tower will include the lobbies, 7,000 sqft of retail, 55,000 sqft of public amenity space spread across 2 floors, a floor with 12,000 sqft of public space and 190,000 sqft of office space spread across 6 floors.
 At the time, construction was scheduled to begin in 2024 and take five years.
 Scale models of the building were publicly revealed in September 2024, although Silverstein was still trying to secure funding for the tower at the time.

+In March 2026 the Port Authority announced plans for the building were currently on pause due to rising costs.